 The Cannabis Spa Book is the first book to be published about the groundbreaking topics of external marijuana preparations like lotions, bath salts, balms, poultices, ointments and so much more!
 The book has 75+ recipes and a complete “Quick Start” chapter that will get you started making your own cannabis lotion and other topical products with ingredients you have in your kitchen right now.

-What’s all the hype about marijuana lotion, anyhow?
+What’s all the hype about marijuana salve, anyhow?

 Cannabis creams will not make you feel “high” or intoxicated, typically.
 The topical medicinal benefits of cannabis have been known for thousands of years in India and China.
 There are a lot of benefits to this newly rediscovered way to enjoy and obtain benefits from the cannabis plant.